Libertarian-Party-of-Monroe-County/monroelpin.org/README.md

 This is the marketing and blog site for the Monroe County affiliate of the Libertarian Party of Indiana.

-*At present, the site has no styling or content.*

 ## Getting Started

 The project was started with node version 16.13.0.
 It's built using [Gatsby](https://www.gatsbyjs.com/).
 For the sake of consistent element styling, [React Material](https://mui.com/) is also being used for buttons, navbars, etc.